 - a.
-A search or arrest warrant; or - b.
+A search or arrest warrant; or

+- b.
 Probable cause to believe a crime has been committed on school property or at a school function; or

 - c.
-Been invited by school officials. - D. Social Probation Resulting from Level I, II, or III Infractions
+Been invited by school officials.

-Any privilege offered by this building can be removed by an administrator from 30 to 90 days from the date of the infraction.
+D. Social Probation Resulting from Level I, II, or III Infractions from the date of the infraction.
 Privileges can be restored if there are no other violations during the probation period.
 Social probation will result automatically from all Level I and Level II infractions.
-Violations that occur at an extra-curricular activity will lead to denial of attendance at the next similar activity(s) at the discretion of administration (even if beyond 90 days).
+Violations that occur at an extracurricular activity will lead to denial of attendance at the next similar activity(s) at the discretion of administration (even if beyond 90 days).